 where relevant, the education of pupils with English as an additional language.

 The registered inspector is responsible for co-ordinating the inspection of inclusion, including race equality.
-While other inspectors might be allocated responsibilities for co-ordinating the inspection findings for other aspects of the Schedule, they should not be seen as solely responsible for inspecting those features.
+While other inspectors might be allocated responsibilities for co-ordinating the inspection findings for other aspects of the Evaluation Schedule, they should not be seen as solely responsible for inspecting those features.
 All members of the inspection team must contribute fully to the evaluation of whole-school matters such as leadership, management and the behaviour of pupils.
-The Schedule must be treated as a unified map of the scope of inspection.
+The Evaluation Schedule must be treated as a unified map of the scope of inspection.
 Inspection and reporting of aspects listed in the schedule must not be artificially compartmentalised.

 Individual inspectors will have responsibility for inspecting and reporting on particular subjects or curriculum areas especially in secondary schools.